zhovner/airport-sniffer/README.md

 This is quite simple script.
 You can do all this stuff manually without the script.

-It use built-in Airport Extreme card for grab your pattern from wireless traffic.
+It uses built-in Airport Extreme card for grab your pattern from wireless traffic.

 It can be used **only in open Wi-Fi network**.